cdk-patterns/serverless/the-xray-tracer/README.md

 ### The Operational Excellence Pillar

-<strong>Note - The content for this section is taken from the [Serverless Lens Whitepaper](https://d1.awsstatic.com/whitepapers/architecture/AWS-Serverless-Applications-Lens.pdf) with minor tweaks.</strong>
+<strong>Note -</strong> The content for this section is a subset of the [Serverless Lens Whitepaper](https://d1.awsstatic.com/whitepapers/architecture/AWS-Serverless-Applications-Lens.pdf) with some minor tweaks.

 The [operational excellence pillar](https://d1.awsstatic.com/whitepapers/architecture/AWS-Serverless-Applications-Lens.pdf#page=28) includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.